DataFire/Integrations/integrations/generated/google_dataflow/README.md

   * eventType `string` (values: TYPE_UNKNOWN, TARGET_NUM_WORKERS_CHANGED, CURRENT_NUM_WORKERS_CHANGED, ACTUATION_FAILURE, NO_CHANGE): The type of autoscaling event to report.
   * targetNumWorkers `string`: The target number of workers the worker pool wants to resize to use.
   * time `string`: The time this event was emitted to indicate a new target or current
+  * workerPool `string`: A short and friendly name for the worker pool this event refers to,

 ### AutoscalingSettings
 * AutoscalingSettings `object`: Settings for WorkerPool autoscaling.